 Side effects of surgery for brain cancer

-Below are some of the side effects you may experience after surgery for brain cancer.
+Below are some of the side effects you may experience after surgery for a brain or spinal cord tumour.

-Surgery can cause swelling.
-This swelling increases the pressure inside the skull (intracranial pressure).
-Your medical team will monitor the swelling and try to reduce it.
+Surgery can cause swelling in the brain, which increases the pressure inside the skull (intracranial pressure).
+Your medical team will monitor the swelling and try to reduce it with medicines.

 Other side effects

 You may continue to feel confused and dizzy, and have speech problems, weakness in parts of the body and seizures.
 You and your family or carers may be surprised that you may feel worse than before the surgery and worry that you aren’t recovering well.
 These side effects are normal and often improve with time.

-A range of therapies can speed up recovery or show you ways to manage any changes.
+A range of therapies can help speed up your recovery or show you ways to manage any longer-term changes.
 These therapies are known as rehabilitation.
-At first, you may have some rehabilitation therapies in the hospital or in a rehabilitation facility.
-Once you return home, you can continue to access these therapies as an outpatient.
+At first, you may have some rehabilitation therapies in the hospital or a rehabilitation facility.
+Once you return home, you can continue to have these therapies as an outpatient.
 You may also be given equipment to use at home.
 Learn about some different types of rehabilitation therapies.

 View the Cancer Council NSW editorial policy.